CreatingNull/AoC-2021/README.md

   Why waste your time when there is a well maintained library that is built for doing this efficiently?
 * **[Bitarray](https://github.com/ilanschnell/bitarray)** - Python does a lot of things well, but lacking a native way to work with bits via the list paradigm is a huge downside for serial-communications use-cases.
   Why mess around with huge python types and having to bitmask everything when you can use this beautiful c extension?
+* **[Frozen Dict](https://github.com/Marco-Sulla/python-frozendict)** - Python dicts are awesome collection types for hashed performance lookup of pretty much anything, however not being able to be hashed can be annoying.
+  The frozendict package implements the rejected PEP for adding a frozen dictionary type, these work like normal dicts but are static such that you can hash them or pickle them ect.

 Code formatting is handled via [pre-commit](https://github.com/pre-commit/pre-commit) see the [hooks](.pre-commit-config.yaml) used on this repo.